sensu/sensu-docs/content/sensu-go/5.21/learn/learn-sensu-sandbox.md

 The sandbox startup process takes about 5 minutes.

 {{% notice note %}}
-**NOTE**: The sandbox configures VirtualBox to forward TCP ports 3002 and 4002 from the sandbox virtual machine (VM) to the localhost to make it easier for you to interact with the sandbox dashboards.
+**NOTE**: The sandbox configures VirtualBox to forward TCP ports 3002 and 4002 from the sandbox virtual machine (VM) to the localhost to make it easier for you to interact with the sandbox web UIs.
-Dashboard links provided in this tutorial assume port forwarding from the VM to the host is active.
+Web UI links provided in this tutorial assume port forwarding from the VM to the host is active.
 {{% /notice %}}

 **4. SSH into the sandbox**